sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Linux ###
 </a>

-Linux users who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Institute Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.
+The [Arch Linux] distribution provides an [aur package] for installing OpenCoarrays.

-Alternatively, if you desire to install using Linux package management software such as [yum] or [apt-get], please submit a feature request via our [Issues] page.
+Users of other Linux distributions who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Institute Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.
+Alternatively, if you desire to install using other Linux package management software such as [yum] or [apt-get], please submit a feature request via our [Issues] page.

 <a name="buildingfromsource">
 ## Building from source ##